Lyaman98/TransportationDetailsApplication/README.md

 `To start the application please run IcaApplication.java in src/main/java/com/rad/ica and go to http://localhost:8080/account given URL**
 `

-Tapplication has been developed using Spring Boot Framework.
+The application has been developed using Spring Boot Framework.
 Static components in Spring Boot are represented using Thymeleaf.
 In MVC architecture, objects that are created using Controller methods are then forwarded to the resources managed by Thymeleaf.